Faithful-Resource-Pack/CompliBot-Submissions/README.md

 ## Configuration

-- `resources/strings.json` for all types of bot-related messages
+- `resources/strings.json` for all bot-related messages
-- `resources/settings.json` for roles, channel ids, and colors
+- `resources/settings.json` for roles, channel IDs, and colors
-- `resources/packs.json` for submission pack information
+- `resources/packs.json` for submission pack data

 Make sure to disable settings fetching in your `.env` file if you're adding your own packs locally!